Helping Your Student Become an Independent Adult

 - accept responsibility and consequences for their choices.

-Your student needs to know what kind of behavior is expected of them both in and out of the classroom; there is a student code of conduct that students are held to and it extends to their off campus behavior.
-All students are held to the standards and rules in the Student Code of Conduct regardless of whether they have taken the time to thoroughly review it.
-So, it is beneficial to review it in advance.
+Your student needs to know what kind of behavior is expected of them both in and out of the classroom.
+All students are held to the standards, expectations, and rules outlined in the Student Code of Conduct regardless of whether they have taken the time to thoroughly review it.
+The Student Code encompasses both on and off-campus behavior.
+So, we recommend that students review the code in advance.

-Encourage your student to consider, in advance, what resources may be helpful in difficult situations.
-If your student actively utilized support resources in high school, i.e., counseling, IEP or 504 plans, tutoring, etc. help them to consider whether or not they will continue to need those resources.
-If so, your student will need to be pro-active in making arrangements as the onus is on the student to seek out the resources needed.
-Therefore, you will want to encourage your student to make arrangements in advance of their arrival on campus so as to avoid a lapse in the support they need.
+Encourage your student, in advance, to consider what resources may be helpful in difficult situations.
+If your student actively utilized support resources in high school, i.e., counseling, IEP or 504 plans, tutoring, etc., help them to consider whether or not they will continue to need those resources/services.
+If so, your student needs to be proactive in making arrangements to obtain the resources they need.
+Therefore, encourage your student to make arrangements in advance of their arrival on campus so as to avoid a lapse in the support they need.
 Please see our resources document for detailed information about some of the resources on campus.

 Communication on this campus is critical.
 The University communicates important information directly to your student via their email account and it is important that they regularly check and read these communications.

 In addition to reading official communications, it is vital that your student communicate regularly with key officials on campus.
 Students should regularly and proactively communicate with professors about difficulties in their courses, anticipated absences, and other issues that arise during their enrollment.
-It is at the discretion of each professor whether or not to excuse absences, grant extensions, and allow make-up work or extra credit, etc. so this communication from your student is critical.
-Your studentís faculty will likely not respond to any communication from their parents.
+It is at the discretion of each professor whether or not to excuse absences, grant extensions, and allow make-up work or extra credit, etc. Your student’s faculty will likely not respond to any communication from their parents, so this communication from your student to their faculty is critical.
 Challenging and supporting your student to develop the ability to communicate and advocate on their own behalf is important because it is an essential skill for their success in life beyond college.